See

 • Umaji Hot Spring

-The sodium bicarbonate and chloride properties of this hot spring are effective in treating wounds, burns and rheumatic diseases.
-The bathing room offers an amazing view of the Yasuda river and mountains of Umaji.
-It is also known for its beautifying effects on skin.
+The sodium bicarbonate and chloride properties of this hot spring are effective in treating wounds, burns, and rheumatic diseases.
+The bathing room offers an amazing view of the Yasuda River and the mountains of Umaji.
+It is also known for its beautifying effects on the skin.

 At the restaurant, enjoy delicacies such as hot pots made with wild boar or the Tosa Jiro egg and yuzu hot pot.